typst-community/tytanic/docs/book/src/.guides/tests.md

 ```

 ## Test templates
-Regression test can often have plenty of boilerplate, if Typst-test finds a `template.typ` file direclty in the `tests` directory, it will use this for new tests instead of the default `Hello World` test.
+Regression test can often have plenty of boilerplate, if Typst-test finds a `template.typ` file directly in the `tests` directory, it will use this for new tests instead of the default `Hello World` test.
 This can be turned of with `--no-template` when running the `add` sub command.

 ## Reference Kinds